Marketing & Branding Advice

-In this article I break down the major stages and time commitments necessary for you, as project leader, as well as everyone on the project committee.
-Spoiler alert: it’s a lot of work, but it’s worth it.
+In this article, we break down the major stages and time commitments necessary for you, as project leader, as well as everyone on the project committee.
+Spoiler alert: It’s a lot of work, but it’s worth it!

 Finding the right agency to work with is an important first step.
 We suggest sending an RFP to 4-6 agencies so you can review proposals that are “apples-to-apples.”
-Clockwork offers RFP Templates just for this purpose (feel free to request one using the pull-down field.)
-After reviewing the proposals, bring in your short-list for a meet-and-greet to gauge personalities and working styles.
+Clockwork offers RFP Templates just for this purpose (feel free to request one using the check-box on our Contact Form.)
+After reviewing the proposals, bring in your shortlist for a meet-and-greet to gauge personalities and working styles.
 It’s important that the chemistry is right!

 Website Kick-Off Meeting: 1-2 hours